tiennguyenhoan/kubernetes-usage-basic-learning/README.md

 ### Deploy basic application (Deployment, replicaSet, and pod)

 At this point, I will assume we already have Docker desktop running on our local machine as the test environment and it has Kubernetes enabled.

 And also created a docker image for the `Dummy-api` application.

-Then we will begin deploying this application to Kubernetes environment, but first, we will have a deployment template to guide Kubernetes on how to deploy our application.
+Then we will begin deploying this application to Kubernetes environment.

+But first, we will have a deployment template to guide Kubernetes on how to deploy our application.

-In the folder [kubernetes/deployments](./kubernetes/deployments), I have a sample deployment template for us to use on this sample, [deployment.yaml](./kubernetes/deployments/deployment.yaml)
+> I have prepared the deployment template for us to use on this sample, [./kubernetes/deployments/deployment.yaml](./kubernetes/deployments/deployment.yaml)
 ```yaml
 apiVersion: apps/v1                      # Api version of Kubernetes
 kind: Deployment                         # Resource usage